 Sector-specific risk and market opportunities

 The growth markets of Asia, South America, and Central and Eastern Europe are particularly important for the Volkswagen Group in terms of the global trend in demand for passenger cars and commercial vehicles.
 Although these markets harbor considerable potential, the underlying conditions in some of the countries in these regions make it difficult to increase unit sales figures there.
 Some have high customs barriers or minimum local content requirements for domestic production, for example.
-Following the reduction in the number of new vehicles allowed to be registered in places such as Beijing, further restrictions on registrations could enter into force in other Chinese metropolitan areas as well.
-Furthermore, a potential global economic slowdown could impact negatively on consumer confidence in some of these countries.
+In addition, in fiscal year 2014, the market trend in Russia was depressed by the political crisis and its economic effects.
+In South America, structural deficits and social tensions had a negative impact.
+Restrictions on registrations could enter into force in further Chinese metropolitan areas in future.
+Furthermore, a global economic slowdown could impact negatively on consumer confidence in some of these countries.
 Equally, we cannot entirely rule out the possibility of freight deliveries being shifted from trucks to other means of transport and of demand for the Group’s commercial vehicles falling as a result.

-At the same time, if the economic and regulatory situation permits, there are opportunities for faster growth above and beyond current projections in emerging markets where vehicle ownership rates are still low.
-The demand that builds up in established markets during a crisis could also lead to a strong recovery in these markets should the economic environment ease more quickly.
+At the same time, if the economic and regulatory situation permits, there are opportunities for faster growth above and beyond current projections in emerging markets where vehicle densities are still low.
+The demand that built up in some established markets during the crisis could also lead to a stronger recovery in these markets should the economic environment ease more quickly.

-Price pressure in established automotive markets is a particular challenge for the Volkswagen Group as a supplier of volume and premium models due to its high level of market coverage.
+Price pressure in established automotive markets due to high market saturation is a particular challenge for the Volkswagen Group as a supplier of volume and premium models.
 As the global economy is still under strain, competitive pressures are likely to remain high in the future.
-Some manufacturers will respond by offering incentives in order to meet their sales targets, putting the entire sector under additional pressure, particularly in Western Europe, the USA and China.
+Some manufacturers may respond by offering incentives in order to meet their sales targets, putting the entire sector under additional pressure, particularly in Western Europe, the USA and China.

-The global economic climate deteriorated tangibly in fiscal year 2013.
-The resulting challenges for our trading and sales companies, such as efficient warehouse management and a profitable dealer network, are considerable and are being met by appropriate measures on their part.
+In fiscal year 2014, economic trends varied considerably from region to region: while the situation in Western Europe stabilized, China remained on a growth track and the US economy continued to recover, market conditions in Eastern Europe and South America deteriorated markedly.
+The resulting challenges for our trading and sales companies, such as efficient inventory management and a profitable dealer network, are considerable and are being met by appropriate measures on their part.
 However, financing business activities through bank loans remains difficult.
 Our financial services companies offer dealers financing on attractive terms with the aim of strengthening their business models and reducing operational risk.
 We have installed a comprehensive liquidity risk management system so that we can promptly counteract any liquidity bottlenecks at the dealers’ end that could hinder smooth business operations.

 We continue to approve loans for vehicle finance on the basis of the same cautious principles applied in the past, taking into account the regulatory requirements of section 25a(1) of the Kreditwesengesetz (KWG – German Banking Act).

-Volkswagen may be exposed to increased competition in aftermarkets for two reasons: firstly, because of the provisions of the new Block Exemption Regulations, which have been in force for after-sales service since June 2010, and, secondly, because of the amendments included in EU Regulation 566/2011 dated June 8, 2011, which expand independent market participants’ access to technical information.
+Volkswagen may be exposed to increased competition in aftermarkets for two reasons in particular: firstly, because of the provisions of the block exemption regulations, which have been in force for after-sales service since June 2010, and, secondly, because of the amendments included in EU Regulation 566/2011 of June 8, 2011, which expand independent market participants’ access to technical information.

-The European Commission is planning to end design protection for visible vehicle parts.
-If this plan is actually implemented, it could adversely affect the Volkswagen Group’s genuine parts business.
+In addition, the European Commission is currently evaluating the market with regard to existing design protection.
+If design protection for visible genuine parts were to be abolished as a result, this could adversely affect the Volkswagen Group’s genuine parts business.

 Below, we outline the market opportunities for the Volkswagen Group.
 We see the greatest potential for growth in the markets of the Asia-Pacific region and in North America.

-China, the largest market in the Asia-Pacific region, saw further market growth in 2013.
-Here, demand for vehicles will continue to increase in the coming years due to the need for individual mobility, although growth will probably shift from the large cities on the coast to the country’s interior.
+China, the largest market in the Asia-Pacific region, saw further growth in the reporting period.
+Here, demand for vehicles will continue to increase in the coming years due to the need for individual mobility.
+This growth will probably decelerate and shift from the large cities on the coast to the country’s interior.
 To be able to leverage the considerable opportunities offered by this market and defend our strong market position in China over the long term, we are continuously expanding our product range to include models that have been specially developed for this market.
 We are further expanding our production capacity in this growing market through additional production facilities.

-India achieved a lower market volume in fiscal year 2013 than in the previous year due to the difficult environment.
-Demand was impacted in particular by high inflation and increased fuel prices.
-We expect demand to stabilize in the coming years, however.
+The political and economic situation in India stabilized following the elections in 2014.
+After declining in the previous year, vehicle markets also recovered slightly.
+High inflation continues to weigh on demand, however.
+We expect the Indian market to continue to recover in the coming years.
 The Group is currently consolidating its activities in this difficult environment.
 Despite the current situation, India is still a strategically important market of the future for the Group.

-The automotive markets in the ASEAN economic area offer substantial growth opportunities in the aggregate.
-The Volkswagen Group is gradually working toward the long-term penetration of these markets.
+The automotive markets in the ASEAN economic area are volatile, but offer substantial growth opportunities in the aggregate.
+The Volkswagen Group is working successively to achieve long-term penetration of these markets.
 High price sensitivity means that having a local manufacturing operation in the region is a condition for a competitive offering.
-Alongside with the Passat, we have been additionally producing the Polo hatchback and notchback, plus the Jetta, since 2013.
-To further strengthen our market position, we are investigating and evaluating opportunities for assembling vehicles locally in additional countries in the region.
-Independent of this, we are working hard to improve local sales structures.
+Together with our partners in Malaysia and Indonesia, we assemble models from the Volkswagen Passenger Cars, Audi and Volkswagen Commercial Vehicles brands locally.
+We are also investigating and evaluating opportunities for this in additional countries in the region.
+Independent of this, we are driving forward improvements to local sales structures.

-The government crisis in the USA had relatively little impact on the vehicle market in 2013.
-Despite the political uncertainty, pent-up demand and the availability of auto loans pushed the overall market above the prior-year level in 2013.
-We anticipate further growth but slower momentum in 2014.
-In Canada and Mexico, market growth was moderate in 2013; it is expected to continue in 2014.
+The US vehicle market saw noticeable growth again in 2014 thanks to the encouraging economic trend and favorable financing conditions.
+Market growth should now slow, however, as the demand for replacement vehicles that had built up as a result of the crisis has largely been met.
 North America remains a growth region for the Volkswagen Group.
-In the United States, we are systematically pursuing our strategy of becoming a full-fledged volume supplier.
-Together with an engine plant, the development of additional production capacity in the region to manufacture the Golf and the Audi Q5 will allow us to better serve the market in the future.
-We are also working hard on offering additional products tailored specifically for the US market, for example a large SUV.
+In the United States, Volkswagen Group of America is systematically pursuing our strategy of becoming a full-fledged volume supplier.
+Together with an engine plant, the development of additional production capacity in the region will allow the Group to better serve the market in the future.
+The Group is also pressing forward with additional products tailored specifically for the US market, for example a large SUV.

-In 2012, the Brazilian government supported local industry, including the automotive industry, by providing tax breaks.
-This support was partially withdrawn in January 2013, slowing growth in the automotive market.
-In the first half of the year, the market trend was also impacted by rising interest rates and an upturn in inflation.
-To prevent a further decline in the Brazilian market as a whole, the tax breaks will be initially continued in 2014 in a weakened form.
+After a promising start, the economic situation in Brazil deteriorated in the course of the reporting period, which also impacted negatively on vehicle markets.
+Vehicles became more expensive as inflation and interest rates rose.
+The anticipated recovery failed to materialize and, instead, the economic outlook continued to worsen.
+We expect the downturn in the vehicle market to persist in 2015.
 The growing number of automobile manufacturers with local production has resulted in a sharp increase in price pressure and competition.
 The Brazilian market plays a key role for the Volkswagen Group.
-To strengthen our competitive position here, we offer vehicles that have been specially developed for this market and locally produced, for example the Gol and the Fox.
+To strengthen our competitive position here, we offer vehicles that have been specially developed for this market and locally produced, such as the Gol and the Fox.

 Despite economic and political instability, the Middle East region offers growth opportunities.
 We are leveraging the potential for sustainable growth without operating our own production facilities by offering a range of vehicles that has been specifically tailored to this market.
 Optimized sales channels are also intended to help lift our market share.